jennyfur/Resume/README.md

 - Website Courses: Responsive Design Fundamentals, Website Strategy and Planning, Website Planning and Wireframing, Google Analytics Essential Training, Website Design Fundamentals, Web Site Strategy and Planning, CMS Fundamentals, GitHub for Web Designers
 - Social Media Courses: Facebook Advertising Fundamentals, Pinterest for Business Sharing Photos with Instagram Up and Running with Vine, Up and Running with SnapChat, Up and Running with Pinterest, Google+ for Business, Twitter Essential Training, Up and Running with Tumblr, Social Media Marketing with Facebook and Twitter.

-## Professional Achievements

-During 2006, 2007 & 2008 Jennifer spoke at the following events and organizations:

-- Philadelphia Future Salon: Jennifer participated on a panel discussion on Music and New Media.
-The Philadelphia Future Salon is now part of the Philadelphia Area New Media Association (PANMA).
-- University of Pennsylvania: Jennifer and her husband Timothy Allen were guest lecturers for a class on the perception of public spaces speaking on how virtual worlds are changing the perceptions people have of public space.
-- University of the Arts: “Virtual World Entrepreneurs” presentation on personal accomplishments in Second Life presented to graduate student fellows, faculty and staff for orientation to the platform.
-- Philcon 2006: Speaker on five panels regarding virtual worlds at the 70th Annual Philadelphia Science Fiction Convention.
-- Philadelphia University: Jennifer and her husband Timothy Allen co-presented “Ready to Wear: Fashion Design for a Virtual World” to fashion and textile students.
-- Philadelphia Future Salon: Co-presented “Virtual World Entrepreneurs” with husband Timothy Allen and  attorney Frank Taney.
-- AATCC/CITDA Global Design Symposium: Jennifer co-presented with Catherine Smith of Linden Lab “Ready to Wear: Fashion Design for a Virtual World” at QVC’s Global Headquarters in West Chester, PA.

-During 2006 and 2007 Jennifer appeared on several news programs on television

-- ABC Action News (Local): Tim and Jennifer were featured on a news segment Right Now on the Net about Second Life.
-- CNBC's On the Money (March, 2006): Background footage of Timothy and Jennifer shown as "desirable, tech savvy consumers".
-The footage has also been used in a variety of news clips on CNBC, MSNBC and NBC.
-Some of the footage was used for a MSNBC documentary on the history of video games.
-- WFMZ TV News (February 21st-23rd, 2007): Featured in a 3-part segment for Berks Edition nightly news program for innovative work done on the Second Life platform.

-During 2005, 2006, 2007 & 2008 Jennifer was featured in the following print and web publications

-- Second Life In-World Travel Guide: Some of Jennifer’s creations and her in world store were featured in this travel guide about Second Life.
-- The Entrepreneur’s Guide to Second Life: Interviewed and featured extensively on fashion content creation and Second Life.
-- Second Life: The Official Guide: Featured in many places within the first official book about Second Life, primarily discussing being a founder and lead organizer of the Second Life Community Convention.
-- East Bay Express: Early article in San Francisco newspaper about Second Life, featuring a full side panel.